Felipe Fraga

-Felipe Fraga (born 3 July 1995) is a Brazilian racing driver who currently competes in the Stock Car Pro Series for Blau Motorsport and in the IMSA SportsCar Championship for Riley Motorsports.
-He has previously competed in the Deutsche Tourenwagen Masters and the FIA World Endurance Championship, where he is a race winner, and is the champion of the 2016 Stock Car Brasil Championship and 2013 Stock Car Light series.
+Felipe Castro Fraga (born 3 July 1995) is a Brazilian racing driver who currently competes in the Stock Car Pro Series for Eurofarma RC and in the IMSA SportsCar Championship for Riley Motorsports.
+He has previously competed in the Deutsche Tourenwagen Masters and the FIA World Endurance Championship, where he is a race winner, and is a two time champion of Stock Car, winning the title in 2016 and 2025 and the 2013 Stock Car Light series.

+Endurance racing

+In 2026, Fraga competed in the Rolex 24 at Daytona with Myers Riley Motorsports, driving a Ford Mustang GT3 alongside Romain Grosjean, Jenson Altzman and Sheena Monk.
+The team retired from the race after the car sustained damage following contact with other competitors, affecting its steering.